vpkc-2/CS451-2021-project/README.md

 Yes.
 C/C++ and Java will be graded separately since the performance may be drastically different.
 It is up to you to choose the language you are the most comfortable with.
 We will calibrate the performance of both languages.

-**7. I cannot find the validation script of Local causal broadcast validation.
-Where is it?**

-We do not provide a validation script for the last submission.
-You might need to implement it yourself.
-The validate.py script has a placeholder class in which you should place your code.
+**7. How can I introduce delay/loss/reordering in the network?**

+For the purposes of this project all processes execute on the same machine and use the loopback interface.
+You can easily use [TC](https://man7.org/linux/man-pages/man8/tc.8.html) to change the characteristics of this interface and introduce the desired delay/loss/reordering.
+We provide the `tools/tc.py` script to simplify the process, however we urge you to consider changing the parameters inside this script to gain confidence in the correctness of your implementation.
+Run this script before starting the processes and keep it running for the duration of the execution.

+**8. How can I validate my output?**

+It is your responsibility to ensure that your implementation is correct.
+However, we provide a sample validation script for the FIFO broacast (`tools/validate_fifo.py`).
+This script uses the output files generated by the processes after they terminate their execution.

-**8. Is ok that the hosts terminate before they are able to deliver all the messages?**
+**9. Is ok that the hosts terminate before they are able to deliver all the messages?**

 Yes, as soon as you receive a SIGTERM signal, you need to terminate the process and start writing to the logs.
 You may not have delivered all the messages by that time which is ok.
 You should only deliver the message that you can deliver. i.e., that does not violate FIFO and URB.
 If instead you do, while you are not allowed to, you may be violating correctness.